Nexmo/station/_documentation/conversation/code-snippets/member/get-member.md

 ---
 title: Get a Member
+navigation_weight: 3
 ---

 # Get a Member

-In this code snippet you will see how to get a Member.
+In this code snippet you learn how to get a Member.

 ## Example